kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

     <figcaption>Total yearly sum of COTD sizes and how many players had their first COTD in that year.</figcaption>
 </figure>

 While the total COTD size in 2022 has only a slightly margin over 2024 (though that's still a problematic equivalence, since the mode wasn't able to retain the players that came from console), there's a staggering difference between the two years in terms of new players.
 Part of this is due to not having as many free COTDs in '24 (more on this later), however we can look better at the overall picture by plotting the day to day data.
-Since the graphs becomes hard to read with too many spikes, I've computed averages in 7-days centered windows.
+Since the graphs becomes hard to read with too many spikes, I've computed **averages in 7-days centered windows**.
+This also ensures all days of the week are considered together, since people might have more free time to play on the weekends for example.

-{% include figure popup=true image_path="/assets/images/COTDAnalysis/main_cotd_size_graph.png" caption="7-days centered rolling average of **main COTD players**" %}
+{% include figure popup=true image_path="/assets/images/COTDAnalysis/main_cotd_size_graph.png" caption="7-days centered rolling average of **main COTD players**." %}
-{% include figure popup=true image_path="/assets/images/COTDAnalysis/rerun_size_graph.png" caption="7-days centered rolling average of **rerun players**, including reruns" %}
+{% include figure popup=true image_path="/assets/images/COTDAnalysis/rerun_size_graph.png" caption="7-days centered rolling average of **rerun players**, summed together." %}
-{% include figure popup=true image_path="/assets/images/COTDAnalysis/new_players_graph.png" caption="7-days centered rolling average of **new players**" %}
+{% include figure popup=true image_path="/assets/images/COTDAnalysis/new_players_graph.png" caption="7-days centered rolling average of **new players**." %}

-Observing the red line, we can see a **steady decline starting from late Spring**, and the main COTD size consistently stayed below 2500 players ever since, barring special occasions.
-Similar drop can be found in the new players graph and, while the magnitude of this statistics alone can't cover the gap of the overall player count, it's a worrying correlation.
+Observing 2024 (the red line), we can see a **steady decline starting from late Spring**, and the main COTD size consistently stayed below 2500 players ever since, barring special occasions.
+Similar drop can be found in the new players graph and, while the magnitude of this element alone can't cover the gap of the overall player count, it's a worrying correlation.
 Interestingly, the **reruns seem to have consistent size** (though, there are certain types of maps that players like less, but I will talk about this in the next article), which could be partly explained by an increase in popularity of TM in North America, a big player base that doesn't have easy access to the main COTD due to timezone differences.
 Still, not a big win, considering that the big push from console release doesn't seem to have lasted long.

 I'll leave any further deduction to the reader.
 I mean, you're the one not playing, so who better than yourself knows the answer?